Robert F. Kelly

 Robert F. Kelly (born June 17, 1935) is a senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education and career

-Born in Rosemont, Pennsylvania, Kelly received a Bachelor of Science degree from Villanova University in 1957 and a Bachelor of Laws from Temple University School of Law in 1960.
+Kelly was born in Rosemont, Pennsylvania.
+He received a Bachelor of Science degree from Villanova University in 1957 and a Bachelor of Laws from Temple University School of Law in 1960.
 He was in private practice in Media, Pennsylvania from 1961 to 1962.
 He was in private practice in Chester, Pennsylvania from 1962 to 1964.
 He was in private practice in Media from 1964 to 1976.
-He was a Clerk for Judge Francis J. Catania of the Court of Common Pleas of Delaware County, Pennsylvania from 1964 to 1972.
-He was the Prothonotary of Delaware County from 1972 to 1976.
-He was the Chairman of the Delaware County Republican Executive Committee from 1972 to 1985.
-He was a judge on the Court of Common Pleas of the 32nd Judicial District of Pennsylvania from 1976 to 1987.
+He was a clerk for Judge Francis J. Catania of the Delaware County Court of Common Pleas from 1964 to 1972.
+He was the prothonotary of Delaware County from 1972 to 1976.
+He was the chairman of the Delaware County Republican Executive Committee from 1972 to 1985.
+He was a judge on the court of common pleas of the 32nd Judicial District of Pennsylvania from 1976 to 1987.
+In July 1982, Kelly presided over the rape-murder trial of Nick Yarris, resulting in the defendant's wrongful conviction and death sentence, which was not overturned until 2003.